mdotstrange/CharacterControllerCollisionFix/README.md

 Its rough but it works- if you can improve it- please do!
 Just add the script to the Character Controller Game Object.
 ![alt tag](http://i.imgur.com/QeCEyAc.png)

+In the original ideas I based this on from https://mariusgames.com/3d-character-controller-db7cd3a7b4df#.l7bmb9rr8 he used multiple OverlapSphere's- I only used one in my script as I wasn't able to stop passthroughs when the sphere was any smaller than in my example project.

+To improve this it defintely needs to look smoother and be able to allow the character controller to get closer to the colliding object.
+I was able to get smoother motion by using a smaller overlapSphere size and pushback amount but then I was getting the jumps/collision passthroughs.

 I've included the Unity test project which was made in 5.5- I tested with different types of moving objects.
 (Animated, Physics, Translate)